eoscommunity/meta-eden/Eden/Bylaws/Mission Statement.md

 # Success Metrics

 - Community members know why they are in the meeting
-- Community members understand what metrics they should use when determining who to vote fir
+- Community members understand what metrics they should use when determining who to vote for